ochoafelix729/terminal-desktop/README.md

 ## Project Overview

-This project shall be called Terminal Copilot.
-It shall provide an easier experience for users when handling their terminal on MacOS.
+This project is called Terminal Desktop.
+It provides an easier experience for users when working with their terminal (works on all operating systems and shell types).
 This is similar to how Github Desktop makes it easier to manage git version control.

 ## Prerequisites